1. Why Would I Want Breast Reduction Surgery?

 More about breast reduction and body contouring by Dr. Agha in Newport Beach

+If you have questions about breast reduction surgery cost or boob reduction surgery cost.
 In addition to performing breast reduction surgery, Dr. Agha also performs a merit of other body contouring procedures such as tummy tuck, mommy makeover, liposuction, and buttock enhancement.
 Contact us practice today at 949-393-4213 to learn about all of your procedure options.
 Please take your time to look at our extensive breast and body contouring galleries.